-This Policy will take effect from 27th January 2021 and will be kept under review and amended as and when necessary to reflect changes in legislation, case law, statutory guidance and best practice.
+This Policy was first adopted on 27th January 2021 and will be kept under review and amended as and when necessary to reflect changes in legislation, case law, statutory guidance and best practice.
 Any applications in progress on the first date will be considered under the previous, individual versions of the applicable policies and standards.